agilebits/crackme/README.md

 ## Administration

-To ensure fair handling of the contest itself and the award of payments, we are asking BugCrowd to administer this.
+To ensure fair handling of the contest itself and the award of payments, we are asking Bugcrowd to administer this.

+The bugcrowd program is at https://bugcrowd.com/onepasswordgame

 This is a natural choice, as they both have the experience with delivering bounties, and have earned a reputation as a trusted party in dealing both with those offering bounties and those seeking them.

 ## Prizes

+On June 11, 2018 we doubled our initial prizes and added a fourth place prize.

-- For the first person or team to crack a three word password, we offer 4096 USD.
+- For the first person or team to crack a three word password, we offer ~~4096~~ 8192 USD.

-- For the second person or team to crack a _different_ three word password, we offer 2048 USD.
+- For the second person or team to crack a _different_ three word password, we offer ~~2048~~ 4096 USD.

-- For the third person or team to crack _yet a different_ three word password, we offer 1024 USD.
+- For the third person or team to crack _yet a different_ three word password, we offer ~~1024~~ 2048 USD.

+- And for the fourth person or team to crack yet another one, we we offer 1024 USD.

 If no correct submission has been submitted within one month, we _may_ increasing the prizes.
 However, such an increase and the timing of it (if it occurs) will be unpredictable.
 Do not delay a submission in the hope of an increased prize.

 ## Rules

-[NEED BC HELP]

 1. No one at AgileBits or BugCrowd can win.
 2. Social engineering, or gaining the solutions through penetration is not allowed.
 This is a cracking-only exercise.
 3. Participants may only use systems with the owner's permission.
 You may not steal computing resources in your cracking efforts.
 2. Winners must provide a write-up of what they did, with estimations of total cost to crack, guesses per second, the systems used.
 The write-up need not be submitted at the same time as a successful crack, which need only include the ID of the particular challenge and the successful password.
-3. [Contact/submission procedures BC]
-4. [Whatever else BC]
+3. Submission is exclusively [via Bugcrowd](https://bugcrowd.com/onepasswordgame), and Bugcrowd standard rules apply

 ## Schedule